Prince Harry Was Hiding Something At Meghan Markle's Cookbook Launch

 I could be wrong but I reckon we’ve caught Prince Harry red handed stealing some samosas from the Meghan’s ‘Together’ cookbook event they were at today!!
 Have a watch... #HubbCommunityKitchen @KensingtonRoyal pic.twitter.com/3BWd0TYqj8— Chris Ship (@chrisshipitv) September 20, 2018

-Entertainment Tonight reports that Markle herself helped cook and prepare food for the event, which was also attended by local community leaders, members of the Hubb Community Kitchen, and representatives of the Al Manaar Muslim Cultural Heritage Centre, who all worked with Markle to develop Together.
-Markle’s proud mum Doria Ragland was also present, marking her first official post-wedding appearance.
+Entertainment Tonight reports that Markle herself helped cook and prepare food for the event, which was also attended by local community leaders, members of the Hubb Community Kitchen, and representatives of the Al Manaar Muslim Cultural Heritage Center, who all worked with Markle to develop Together.
+Markle’s proud mom Doria Ragland was also present, marking her first official post-wedding appearance.

 Advertisement